 Processes specimens prior to testing or sending to reference labs.

-Prioritizes work to achieve optimal patient outcomes.
+Follows established guidelines and prioritizes work to achieve optimal patient outcomes.

 Transports blood and body fluid under proper conditions and in a timely and safe manner.

 Demonstrates ability to provide care or service adjusting approaches to reflect developmental level and cultural differences of population served.

 High school diploma/GED and completion of a formal phlebotomy education program (an original transcript or certification of completion must be provided at the time of the interview).